-The estimates contained in this section were calculated using current federal and state tax laws enacted through July 30, 2010.
-SCG has not attempted to forecast future changes in tax law.
+The estimates contained in this section were calculated using current federal and state tax laws enacted through December 31, 2010.
+SCG has not attempted to forecast future changes in tax law in the income tax calculations.
 SCG has utilized current federal and state statutory tax rates of 35% and 8.84%, respectively, in developing its estimate of federal and state income tax expense.

 State income tax expense has been computed by reducing operating income by operating expenses, including property taxes and payroll taxes, and making certain permanent and flow through tax adjustments for differences in the book and state tax treatment of items of income and expense (Schedule M adjustments) as explained in more detail later in this section.
 Consistent with Commission policy, a flow through accounting methodology has been utilized in estimating state tax expense.6